-Yep you read it right, no typos here.
-How many Christians use language, watch films, or enjoy listening to music with words, or images that do not edify our spirit?
+What the _ _ _ _?
+Yep you read it right, no typos here!
+How many Christians wonder what the Bible says about foul language while watching films, or enjoy listening to music that doesn’t edify our spirit?

 When we fix our minds on things of God, it starts to become a little easier for us to discern music, movies and our language.